 By focusing on actions or systems that add value to a product while eliminating waste, lean manufacturing can help standardized or custom clothing manufacturers.
 Everything employees do should be focused on optimizing the final product and getting it completed as quickly as possible, but also on reducing processing time, costs, and time expenditures.
 The lean focus has to permeate the entire organization so it becomes a corporate culture and mindset.

 This all means embracing new technology while reengineering existing tools and technology.
 Shop Floor Control applications, for instance, have been used to improve overall operational efficiency, eliminate redundancy, and improve systemic and individual productivity by reducing time loss.
-In addition, sourcing software coupled with comprehensive inventory management applications have achieved the same goals in inventory and transportation management.
+In addition, sourcing software coupled with comprehensive inventory management applications has achieved the same goals in inventory and transportation management.
 Other tools and technology include budget management tools, operational analysis that focuses on key metrics, logistics analysis tools, and scheduling/production management software.

 All Hands on Deck